dvn0813/sustainability_robotics_3D_printer/README.md

 Using [Repetier](https://www.repetier.com/) you can connect your computer with the printer.
 This allows for direct manual control over the position of your print head and other parameters.
 Furthermore it allows for fast uploading of the G-Code and a rough preview is depicted.

 ### Firmware
-The control of the different components of the 3D printer is controlled by firmware.
-The modified 3d printer uses the Marlin Firmware, which can be found [here](https://marlinfw.org/)
+The control over the different components of the 3D printer is done by the firmware which can be compared how Arduino works.
+In the firmware standard procedures and parameters are controlled.
+Adjusting firmware allows for advanced usage of the 3d printer and modification.
-Additionally standard values for different parameters are determined via the firmware.
-Advanced features can also be adjusted via firmware.
 The original [Prusa Firmware](https://github.com/prusa3d/Prusa-Firmware) is based on the Marlin Firmware.
+The modified 3d printer uses the Marlin Firmware, which can be found [here](https://marlinfw.org/).
 The Marlin Firmware is preferred over the original Prusa Firmware because the adjustments are more centralized, allowing for more flexibility and being easier to flash.
 A guide on adjusting and flashing the firmware is seen [here](https://youtu.be/eq_ygvHF29I?si=oBdEPBt3eG3QWW10.)

 ## G-Code